masking tape lamp group

 Project in collaboration with Hugo Béhérégaray for the Dutch Design Week 2022

 What’s better after a full week of design than being able to destroy some furniture?
-For the Dutch Design Week 2022, JB teamed up with Hugo to organise a game inspired from the popular piñata called Swords VS. Furniture.
+For the Dutch Design Week 2022, JB teamed up with Hugo to organize a game inspired from the popular piñata called Swords VS. Furniture.
 The goal is simple: people are invited to come, pick a weapon, cover their eyes and try to beat cardboard-made furniture in 30 seconds.

 Photography: Pierre Castignola